cbecquart/ICSpyLab/docs/getting_started/custom_compselect.rst

 Looking at the invariant coordinates on the plot above, you decide that you want to keep only the last component.
-If you just need a one shot utilisation you can simply apply the selection method on the output X_ics.
+If you just need a one-shot usage you can simply apply the selection method on the output ``X_ics``.

 .. code-block:: python